David et Jonathas

 Following the company’s groundbreaking U.S. premiere of Marin Marais's Ariane et Bacchus, Haymarket is thrilled to return to French baroque music, presenting a semi-staged concert performance of this tragédie en musique for Chicago audiences.

-Jory Vinikour, Conductor and haprsichordist
+Jory Vinikour, Conductor and harpsichordist

 Grammy®-nominated artist Jory Vinikour returns from France to conduct Haymarket’s orchestra of 17th-century period instruments.
 Vinikour is widely recognized as one of the outstanding harpsichordists of his generation.
 A longtime Haymarket collaborator, Vinikour performs in the world’s most important opera houses, concert halls, and festivals as a celebrated recitalist, soloist, and conductor.